patrickagte/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "PhD in Economics"
-  institution = "Princeton University" year = 2017
+  institution = "Princeton University, since 2017"

 [[education.courses]]
   course = "BA in Economics"